 Distance is also critical when betting on horse races, with races covering various lengths including 1 mile, 1 1/8 miles, 1 1/16 miles, etc. This can significantly impact a runner, and it is a good indicator as to when the horse might tire or drop off.

 Some other statistics and numbers in horse racing include previous market moves, race classes, and speed figures, which indicate how fast a horse ran in a race.

-Besides the U.S., horse racing culture is prominent in Canada, Great Britain, Ireland, the Middle East, South America, and Australia.
+Besides the US, horse racing culture is prominent in Canada, Great Britain, Ireland, the Middle East, South America, and Australia.
 There are often major events like the Kentucky Derby and Breeders' Cup World Championships, which offer much more than racing.
-These significant events are broadcasted globally, and attendees often adhere to old traditions regarding attire, drinks, and other forms of entertainment.
+These festival events are broadcasted globally, and attendees often adhere to old traditions regarding attire, drinks, and other forms of entertainment.